The motor accidents guidelines will be an important resource for you in helping a claimant.

 The process for disclosing claims costs involves:

-- after claim settlement we send you an email containing a secure link to an online form
+- after the matter settles, we send you an email containing a secure link to an online form.
+Please ensure the insurer has your current email address.

-- you have 20 days (from the date of the email) to complete and submit the online form to us.
-We monitor compliance
+- you have 20 days (from the date of the initial email) to complete and submit the online form to us.
+We monitor your compliance in completing this form.

 - after we receive the form, we’ll send you a confirmation email containing a PDF copy of the completed form.